 Prepare Your Skin

 Starting off, you should wash your chin with warm water.
 You want skin nice and clean, because otherwise you're practically giving yourself acne.
-Warm water also helps to relax skin and the hair follicle, so the hair can be more easily removed.
+Warm water also helps to relax skin, so the hair can be more easily removed.
 If you haven't exfoliated recently, now is a good time to do that, so there isn't a build up of dead skin cells around the hair.
 Wipe off your face, and pat it dry to remove any moisture.

 Use the Proper Technique